Stock market today: Wall Street drifts, and crude oil slides ahead of a frenetic week

 NEW YORK (AP) — U.S. stock indexes are drifting Monday ahead of a week full of earnings reports from Wall Street's most influential companies and a Federal Reserve meeting on interest rates.

-The S&P 500 was edging down by 0.1% in midday trading, coming off its first back-to-back weekly losses since April.
-The Dow Jones Industrial Average was down 128 points, or 0.3%, as of 11:40 a.m.
-Eastern time, and the Nasdaq composite was 0.2% lower.
+The S&P 500 rose 0.2% in afternoon trading, coming off its first back-to-back weekly losses since April.
+The Dow Jones Industrial Average was down 12 points, or less than 0.1%, as of 1:58 p.m.
+Eastern time, and the Nasdaq composite was 0.3% higher.

-Even bigger names are set to report later this week: Microsoft on Tuesday, Apple and Amazon on Wednesday and Meta Platforms on Thursday.
+Even bigger names are set to report later this week: Microsoft on Tuesday, Facebook parent Meta Platforms on Wednesday, Apple and Amazon on Thursday.
 Their stock movements carry more weight on Wall Street than virtually anyone else’s because they are among the market's largest by total value.

 Such Big Tech stocks had been screaming consistently higher, in part due to investors' frenzy around artificial-intelligence technology, but they ran out of momentum this month amid criticism they've grown too expensive, and as alternatives began to look more attractive.
 Last week, profit reports from Tesla and Alphabet that investors found underwhelming raised concerns that other stocks in what's known as the "Magnificent Seven" could also fail to impress.